Skip to main content

 arr.splice(0, 1); //[1,2,3]

-• Meanwhile, in Set, we will use
+• In Set, we use:

 set.delete(4); //{1,2,3}

-Clear() — remove all elements from Set.
+Clear() removes all elements from Set.

 set.clear(); //{}